raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-However, in the typical case a server will not know in advance whether a client supports DSO, so in general, unless it is known in advance by other means that a client does support DSO, a server MUST NOT initiate DSO messages until a DSO session has been mutually established, as described below.
+However, in the typical case a server will not know in advance whether a client supports DSO, so in general, unless it is known in advance by other means that a client does support DSO, a server MUST NOT initiate DSO request messages until a DSO Session has been mutually established, as described below.

-A client MAY attempt to initiate DSO messages at any time on a connection; receiving a NOTIMP response in reply indicates that the server does not implement DSO, and the client SHOULD NOT issue further DSO messages on that connection.
+Similarly, unless it is known in advance by other means that a server does support DSO, a client MUST NOT initiate non-response-requiring DSO request messages until after a DSO Session has been mutually established.

-The DSO message format (see {{tlvformat}}) includes a bit in the TLV structure that indicates whether or not a particular DSO request message from the initiator requires a corresponding DSO response message from the responder.
+Many, but not all, DSO request messages sent by an initiator elicit a response from the responder.
+Whether or not a given DSO request message elicits a response is determined by whether or not the first DSO TLV (see {{tlvformat}}) in the message (the Primary TLV) is one that is specified to generate a response.

-A "DSO session" is established over a connection by the client sending a DSO request message of a kind that has the acknowledgement bit set, indicating that it is a request message of a kind that requires a response.
+A DSO Session is established over a connection by the client sending a DSO request message of a kind that requires a response, such as the DSO Keepalive Operation TLV (see {{keepalive}}), and receiving a response, with matching MESSAGE ID, and RCODE set to NOERROR (0), indicating that the DSO request was successful.

+If the RCODE is set to DSONOTIMP (tentatively 11) this indicates that the server does support DSO, but does not support the particular operation the client requested.
+A server MUST NOT return DSONOTIMP for the DSO Keepalive Operation TLV, but this could happen in the future, if a client attempts to establish a DSO Session using a future response-requiring DSO TLV which the server does not understand.
+If the server returns DSONOTIMP then a DSO Session is not considered established, but the client is permitted to continue sending DNS messages on the connection, including other response-requiring DSO messages such as the DSO Keepalive, which may result in a successful NOERROR response, yielding the establishment of a DSO Session.

+If the RCODE is set to any value other than NOERROR (0) or DSONOTIMP (tentatively 11), then the client should assume that the server does not support DSO.
+In this case the client is permitted to continue sending DNS messages on that connection, but the client SHOULD NOT issue further DSO messages on that connection.

-When the server receives a response-requiring DSO request message from a client, and transmits its response, the server considers the DSO session established.
+When the server receives a response-requiring DSO request message from a client, and transmits a sucessful NOERROR response to that request, the server considers the DSO Session established.

-When the client receives the server's DSO response, the client considers the DSO session established.
+When the client receives the server's NOERROR response to its DSO request message, the client considers the DSO Session established.

-Apart from cases where it is known in advance by external means that both client and server support DSO, session establishment can only be performed by the client sending a DSO request message of a kind that requires a response.

-Currently the only suitable such messages are the
-DSO Keepalive Operation TLV (see {{keepalive}}) and the DSO Encryption Padding TLV (see {{padding}}).

-If future documents define other client-initiated response-requiring DSO request messages, then one of these messages may also be used to establish a DSO session.

-Clients MAY send non-response-requiring DSO request messages at any time on a connection, but a "DSO session" is only considered established after:

-* the client has sent its first response-requiring DSO request message, and
-* (at the server) the server has received this request and transmitted its response
-* (at the client) the client has received the server's response

-Once a "DSO session" has been established, either end may unilaterally send DSO messages at any time, and therefore either client or server may be the initiator of a message.
+Once a DSO Session has been established, either end may unilaterally send DSO messages at any time, and therefore either client or server may be the initiator of a message.

-Once a "DSO session" has been established, clients and servers should behave as described in this specification with regard to inactivity timeouts and connection close, not as prescribed in the previous specification for DNS over TCP {{!RFC7766}}.
+Once a DSO Session has been established, clients and servers should behave as described in this specification with regard to inactivity timeouts and connection close, not as prescribed in the previous specification for DNS over TCP {{!RFC7766}}.